 Day 1 begins from Inverness where we follow Loch Ness to Urquhart Castle and discover its links with many of the important events in Highlands history.
 Turning west we journey through Glen Moriston to Glen Shiel and the Five Sisters of Kintail mountains.
 At Eilean Donan Castle we explore its ancient and historic past before we cross the bridge to Skye.
 Our journey through the Isle of Skye takes us to the Red Hills and along to the old bridge at Sligachan and its great view of the peaks of the Black Cuillin.
 We finish the day with time to explore Portree where we will overnight for the next two days.

-Day 2 begins from Portree to the Trotternish Peninsula for stunning views of the Old Man of Storr and Kilt Rock before we take a drive up the old cattle pass road to the Quiraing.
+Day 2 begins from Portree with a journey to the Trotternish Peninsula for stunning views of the Old Man of Storr and Kilt Rock before we take a drive up the old cattle pass road to the Quiraing.
 Looking down onto the village of Staffin below and across the sea to the north west Highlands, the Quiraing is one of the highlights of the whole trip to the Isle of Skye.
-We visit the Museum of Island Life before arriving at Dunvegan Castle, home of the Clan MacLeod, one of the Hebrides most powerful clans.
-Our return to Portree includes a visit to the 2000 year old Dun Beag Broch by Loch Bracadale.
+Continuing around the peninsula we visit the Museum of Island Life at Kilmuir.
+The afternoon takes us across to Dunvegan Castle, home of the Clan MacLeod one of the Hebrides most powerful clans.
+As well as being one of the oldest continually inhabited castle in Scotland, Dunvegan also has wonderful gardens to explore before we return to Portree.

 Day 3 begins from Portree to the Sleat Peninsula where we take a stunning 30 minute ferry crossing from Armadale over the Sound of Sleat to Mallaig on the Scottish mainland.
 We then travel south into the remote lands of Moidart with a visit to the ancient ruins of the fourteenth-century Castle Tioram.
 Located on a tidal island, it is possible to walk around the island at low tide.
 The afternoon takes us west into the wild beauty of the Ardnamurchan Peninsula from where we take a 30 minute ferry across the Sound of Mull to Tobermory for our overnight stop.